hvutrong/hvutrong.github.io/index.md

 ## Welcome to GitHub Pages

+I am an Assistant Professor in Computer Science at [San Diego State University](www.sdsu.edu).

+My current research focuses on the design and analysis of algorithms with a focus on problems that arise in streaming and distributed settings.
+Some topics include graph algorithms, approximation algorithms, and sketching algorithms.

+For more details, check out my research papers, CV, and Google Scholar.

+**Brief bio**: I completed my Ph.D. in Computer Science at the University of Massachusetts, Amherst, where I was fortunate to be advised by Prof. Andrew McGregor.
+I also spent a year as a postdoc at Boston College, working with Prof. Hsin-Hao Su.

+Email: hvu2  at  sdsu.edu

 [Link to another page](papers.html)

 You can use the [editor on GitHub](https://github.com/hoavu123/hoavu123.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.